adampalay/circuit-finder/README.md

 # circuit-finder
-use tla+ to find circuits, classical or quantum :)
+use tla+ to synthesize lisp expressions and circuits (classical or quantum)

 [TLA+](http://lamport.azurewebsites.net/tla/tla.html) helps you check for bugs in the designs of your systems.
 The idea is you use TLA+ to specify your program as a state machine, then check to verify that certain undesireable